johnotander/axs/README.md

 ## Component Primitives

-In addition to Box and Text, the following primitive components can be imported.
+In addition to `Box` and `Text`, the following primitive components can be imported.

 ### Text Components